wajahatah/Conversational_Task_Assistant/README.md

 python run_discord.py
 ```

+> Discord runs the task-evaluation and daily-summary jobs as in-process asyncio loops
+> (every 60 seconds), so you do **not** need to start Celery alongside it.

 ### Terminal 3 (Optional) — FastAPI Dev Server

 Exposes a REST API and interactive Swagger docs.
 Useful for debugging.